githabideri/homedoc-tailscale-status/README.md

 # General Info
-First member of the homedoc scripts that query local computer or network feature, parses its content and produces a small (local) LLM enhanced report; homedoc-tailscale-status queries status of tailscale and writes a time stamped report.
+First member of the homedoc scripts that query local computer or network feature, parses its content and produces a small (local) LLM enhanced report; homedoc-tailscale-status queries status of tailscale and writes a timestamped report.

 I am experimenting to find potential use cases for local LLMs as semantic engines that convert the often too technical program outputs into more understandable reports/explanation/documentation for us half or two third literates in the world of technical jargon.
 Maybe this or similar scripts can be useful to somebody.